Swimply Pool Rental Update | Shark Tank Season 11

 • Shark: None

-Mark sees value in the idea but doesn’t know if other people would use it.
-This is another product that falls prey to the ‘two market problem’, where they have to attract people who own private pools AND people who want to swim in them.
+Mark Cuban sees value in the idea but doesn’t know if other people would use it.
 He eventually drops out because the company’s valuation and projections (which Bunim claims is $289 million by 2022) are too unrealistic.

-Likewise, Kevin takes issue with the valuation.
-To his credit, it does sound a little farfetched.
-Unfortunately, with this ruling by Kevin, all five sharks are out.
-Swimply doesn’t get a deal.
-But how is the company doing now?
+Swimply doesn’t get a deal, but how is the company doing now?
 Read on in our Shark Tank Swimply update to find out.

 You can find the other company updates from Season 11 Episode 15 here: